 Proptech is the latest buzzword on everybody’s lips today.
-Often called the new disruption power and innovation driver, it is also said to be the modern remedy for real estate specialists suffering from piles of paperwork and loads of disassembled records across multiple spreadsheets.
+Often called the new disruption power and innovation driver, it is also said to be the modern remedy for real estate specialists suffering from piles of paperwork and a high-yield asset class for investors looking for fresh opportunities.

 Proptech, or property technology, is all the tech tools Real Estate experts use to optimize the way people buy, sell, research, market, and manage a property.
-These innovative technologies are sometimes called Real Estate Tech, Retech, or Realtech and mean the robust alignment between Real Estate and Tech.
+These innovative technologies are also known as Real Estate Tech, Retech, Realtech, CRE Tech depending on which lens you’re looking through.
+However, at its core, prop tech always means robust alignment between real estate and technology.

 Residential Property Tech is all the digital products developed by real estate tech companies to facilitate the way people own or rent apartments and houses, e.g., short-term rental platforms, like AirBnB or Lyric).

 The landscape of Residential Property Tech is defined by:

 CRE Proptech stands for Commercial Real Estate technology and means the use of all the innovative tools companies and individual CRE professionals use to efficiently run, search, rent, and sell office, industrial, and retail property assets.
 The brightest illustrations of this realm of Proptech real estate in action are marketplaces for brokers like LoopNet and Biprox.

 So, whereas Residential Proptech is solely focused on smart property solutions for families and individuals, CRETech is all about driving efficiency in commercial property management.

 The newest classification and, by far, the fullest one, as it captures the reality of today’s proptech space and basically sums up the previous two schemes.
 First developed by PitchBook, this proptech market map consists of five distinct segments: asset utilization; finance and investments; construction, maintenance and renovation; property management; and transaction solutions.